Skip to content

 The Botvac is supposed to keep a secondary, backup firmware image from when it was originally shipped.
 If something goes wrong and your robot is not in a usable state, you may wish to attempt to have the bot revert to this backup image by performing a factory reset (also sometimes called a "hard reset").
 This involves a process of holding down the front bumper in a certain way while pressing and releasing the power button, at certain intervals.

-The specific steps to do this are outlined in this reddit post by /u/woutske.
+The specific steps to do this are outlined in this reddit comment by u/woutske.
 Note that not all of the steps may be necessary.

 Of course, it is not guaranteed that this process will work or that you will always be able to do this.